permui/nbe-for-stlc/Readme.md

 This is a practice project aimed at implementing the *Normalization by Evaluation* for *Simply Typed Lambda Calculus*.
 It computes the beta-reduced-eta-long normal form of typed lambda expressions.

+The author studied Daniel Gratzer's [nbe-for-mltt](https://github.com/jozefg/nbe-for-mltt) before this, so the style of this project is similar to Daniel's.

 Terms of our language include

 * Variable: `x`